 Here are some ideas of how to use technology to pray together daily.

-In additional to the traditional duties of a prayer leader, those organizing a prayer conference call or video chat prayer group sets up the technical means for the meeting and informs members how to use it.
-The prayer leader also assigns a leader or leads the call or video chat themselves.
+In additional to the traditional duties of a prayer leader, those organizing a prayer conference call or video meeting prayer group sets up the technical means for the meeting and informs members how to use it.
+The prayer leader also assigns a leader or leads the call or video meeting themselves.
 During the prayer group, the leader welcomes members and starts the prayer time, sets the guidelines for the prayer time and ends the meeting on time.

 Guidelines for the prayer time might include how to take turns praying.
 It can be done extemporaneously as the spirit moves each participant or the leader may call on members by name after another member has finished their prayer.
 The leader may announce different topics for prayer and then allow others to pray on this subject, or the group may pray in unison a common prayer.